kolbicz/UCPD.sys/mshta.exe/readme.md

 This was the first public UCPD.sys bypass I released, and surprisingly, it remained effective for a long time.

-I hadnt expected that.
-Since the approach isnt particularly elegant and isnt very AV/EDR-friendly, I ultimately limited it to the Personal edition of SetUserFTA.
+I hadn't expected that.
+Since the approach isn't particularly elegant and isn't very AV/EDR-friendly, I ultimately limited it to the Personal edition of SetUserFTA.

 Recently, Microsoft enabled UCPD.sys dynamic rules and expanded the deny list to include mshta.exe, which makes this workaround obsolete.